cristianoc/arc-challenge/README.md

 The repository covers:
 - **SizeARC**: A challenge focused on predicting the dimensions of output grids based on input grids.
 - **ColorsARC**: A related challenge where the task is to predict the color patterns in the output grid.
+- **InPaintingARC**: A vertical subset of ARC-AGI: the in-painting puzzles of any difficulty.
 - **Theory**: The underlying theoretical framework that guides the development of these challenges and solutions.
 - **MicroARC**: A foundational instantiation of the theory focused on the simplest grid transformations.
 - **MiniARC**: An extension of MicroARC that deals with more complex sequences of transformations.